Skip to Content

 • Pride of America Hawaii Beverage Package

 As a guide, I’ve included how much each drink package costs in total (including gratuity) for a seven-day cruise.
 Note that packages are only available for cruises that are three days or longer.
-Pride of America Hawaii cruises have their own special drink package (detailed below), and other packages aren’t available.
+Pride of America Hawaii cruises have their own special drink package (detailed below), and some packages aren’t available on that ship.

 Unlimited Soda Package